Whimsy Stick

 Key Takeaway

-If your dog keeps needing more exercise to achieve the same calm, you are on the treadmill.
+If your dog keeps needing more exercise to reach the same calm, you are on the treadmill.
 Switch the type, not the amount.
 10 to 15 minutes of structured flirt pole work completes what hours of walking cannot.

-Christopher Lee Moran · Instinctual Balance Dog Training
+Christopher Lee Moran · Working Dog Trainer

 The Ideal Daily Routine